AKASHAorg/easy-web-crypto/README.md

 const passphrase = 'your super secure passphrase'

-// derive a new key from passphrase and generate the master AES key const encMasterKey = await WebCrypto.genEncryptedMasterKey(passphrase)
+// derive a new key from passphrase and generate the master AES key
+// (you can now store this encrypted key for later use) const encMasterKey = await WebCrypto.genEncryptedMasterKey(passphrase)

-// decrypt the AES key
-let key = await WebCrypto.decryptMasterKey(passphrase, encMasterKey)
+// decrypt the (stored) AES key to be able to encrypt/decrypt data let key = await WebCrypto.decryptMasterKey(passphrase, encMasterKey)

 // encrypt some data
 const data = { foo: 'bar' }

-// using the key generated above const encrypted = await WebCrypto.encrypt(key, data)
+// use the decrypted AES key from above const encrypted = await WebCrypto.encrypt(key, data)

-// decrypt the data
-let val = await WebCrypto.decrypt(key, encrypted)
-console.log(val) // { foo: 'bar' }
+// decrypt the data we just encrypted let val = await WebCrypto.decrypt(key, encrypted) console.log(val) // { foo: 'bar' }

 // change passphrase
 const newPassphrase = 'something different from the last passphrase'

-// updatePassphraseKey(oldPassphrase, newPassphrase, oldEncryptedMasterKey)
+// updated the encrypted master key (for security reasons you should always
-const updatedEncMasterKey = await WebCrypto.updatePassphraseKey(passphrase, newPassphrase, encMasterKey)
+// rotate keys after a certain period of time) const updatedEncMasterKey = await WebCrypto.updatePassphraseKey(passphrase, newPassphrase, encMasterKey)

 // decrypt new master key
 key = await WebCrypto.decryptMasterKey(newPassphrase, updatedEncMasterKey)